lucee/lucee-docs/docs/03.reference/05.objects/struct/each/_method.md

 ---
 title: struct.each()
 id: method-struct-each
-methodObject: struct
-methodName: each
 related:
 - function-structeach
 - object-struct
 categories:
+- iterator
 - struct

-- iterator
+- thread
+methodObject: struct
+methodName: each
 ---

 call the given UDF/Closure with every entry (key/value) in the struct.